-If you have chosen Fixed Fast Track (not available if you live in the Channel Islands or Isle of Man) the following information applies:
+If you have chosen Guided Care (not available if you live in the Channel Islands or Isle of Man) the following information applies:

-(If you have chosen the Saga Countrywide Hospital List or our London Upgrade, or you live in the Channel Islands or Isle of Man, please see pages 6 and 8.)
+(If you have chosen the Saga Countrywide Hospital List or our Saga London Upgrade, or you live in the Channel Islands or Isle of Man, please see pages 6 and 8.)

 When you require treatment we will support you by choosing a selected provider to treat you.
 To enable us to do this you should contact us before booking or receiving any treatment.
-We can book the appointment with a specialist for you.
+We can support you when booking the appointment with a specialist.